“Forbes L’Estrange seems to have been born with catchy melodies coursing through her veins”

 I also care deeply that my settings enhance the meaning of the words.
 If they don’t, my opinion is that the text would be better left spoken.
 In the context of a church service, in particular, the purpose of the musical settings is to elevate the text in such a way that the congregation is drawn closer, not alienated.

 Finest of all, though, is Joanna Forbes L’Estrange’s King’s College Service, full of delicious earworms and melting harmonies.
-I am confident that this work will remain as popular as Stanford’s classic [Evening Canticles in A] in 100 years’ time.

 — Gramophone Magazine